 6. There is a healthy relationship with the farmers - the intention is to make the best quality tea they can, or even better, to make the best medicine they can.

-This is what we aim for, but of course not all teas can be living teas, some has to come from plantations.
+This is what I always aim to serve, but of course not all teas can be living teas, some has to come from plantations.
 So at the very least, I drink and serve tea that is sustainable.
-Tea as a ceremonial plant medicine should not harm nature, should not harm the farmers, and not harm our bodies.
+Tea as a ceremonial plant medicine should not harm nature, should not harm the farmers, and should not harm our bodies.
 At the very least, the tea that I serve will be free of agrochemicals.
 If you are wanting to source your own high-quality tea, Global Tea Hut has been my favourite source for a long time.
 I also love the Selection at O5 Tea in Vancouver, if you’re looking for a closer-to-home shipping option and are in North America.
-Not all of their products are grown in the ways described above however, so please do your own research and ask questions.
+Not all Tea is produced the same, so please do your own research and ask questions.

 I have learned to serve Tea through practice, studying with teachers and by listening to Tea herself.
 Tea brings a new lesson with every experience, every bowl; she is my constant teacher.
 I have human teachers whose other human teachers say they are learning new things about Tea every day, and they have been practicing for decades upon decades.
 I can say without question that this kind of relationship and conversation with Tea can only come through deep and patient practice, humility, and surrender over time.